 Reducing Felony to a Misdemeanor

-If you have been arrested or are under investigation for hit and run, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you have been arrested or are under investigation for hit and run under VC 20001, then contact an experienced Orange County criminal defense lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.